dimgeorgievv/dimgeorgievv.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Scientist in the group of [Prof. Dame Molly Stevens](https://www.stevensgroup.org) at the University of Oxford, working on deep learning approaches for analytical chemistry, chemometrics and drug discovery.
+I am a Postdoctoral Research Scientist in the group of [Prof. Dame Molly Stevens](https://www.stevensgroup.org) at the University of Oxford, working on deep learning approaches for analytical chemistry, label-free biophotonics and drug discovery.

 <br>